 Bikes must be stored in the bike areas provided or in the underground car park areas.
-Bikes are not permitted in rooms or on balconies.
+Bikes are not permitted in rooms or on balconies without prior approval.
 Bikes stored inappropriately will have their locks removed and will be relocated.
 Ongoing issues will incur a breach notice and possibly a further disciplinary response.

 All bikes must display a valid bike permit.
-These are available for no charge at the UniHall Office (weekdays 9am to 7pm) It is advisable to use a heavy duty secure "D" Lock or similar to reduce chance of theft.
+These are available for no charge at the UniHall Office (weekdays 9.00am to 6.00pm)

+It is advisable to use a heavy duty secure "D" Lock or similar to reduce chance of theft.
 Theft, damage or loss of bikes is not covered by UniHall.